yuchenyang83/Data_and_Code_tLME_dropout/README.md

 	(3) 'run_sensitivity_analysis.R' that can assist for fitting the LME and tLME models with non-ignorable dropout

+#### Subfolder: ./man ####
+./man/ contains the roxygen2-generated help files (.Rd) for all user-defined functions documented in the ./function/ folders.
+These files are produced from roxygen2 headers placed directly above each function, with @param and @return entries (and optional @details).

 #### Subfolder: ./Code ####
 './Code/'
        contains